zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 For the initial release of a capacity reservation, a virtual machine must be allocated to a capacity reservation:

-- If not already complete, follow guidance to create a capacity reservation group and capacity reservation.
+1. Follow guidance to create a capacity reservation group and capacity reservation, if necessary.
 Or increment the quantity of an existing capacity reservation so there's unused reserved capacity.
-- Deallocate the virtual machine.
+1. Deallocate the virtual machine.
-- Update the capacity reservation group property on the VM.
+1. Update the capacity reservation group property on the VM.
-- Restart the VM.
+1. Restart the VM.

+Follow the steps to associate the virtual machine to a capacity reservation group.

 ### [API](#tab/api2)